5. A sermon on faith and works, 2:14-26

 uJparcwsin (uJparcw) pres. subj. "is" - exists [unclothed].

 leipomenoi (leipw) pres. pas. part. "without" - lacking [of daily food].
-The participle functions as a substantive, limited by the adjectival genitives, forming an object clause.
+The participle may be treated as a substantive in its own right, or adjectival, predicative, asserting a fact about the noun gumnoi, "naked".
 "Short of daily food", Moffatt.

 de "but" - Adversative / contrastive.

-ti to ofeloV "what good is that" - what the profit.
-"What on earth is the good of that", Phillips, ie. it is pointless, even stupid, so "what good is it to say this unless you do something to help", CEV.
+ti to ofeloV "what good is that?" - what the profit.
+Serving as the apodosis of the conditional clause; "What on earth is the good of that?", Phillips, ie. it is pointless, even stupid, so "what good is it to say this unless you do something to help", CEV.

 iii] James again restates his proposition: "without works faith is no faith at all, any more than a corpse is a man", Adamson, v17.